AH! Program Descriptions

 Arts for Humanity! also provides unique opportunities to artists with developmental disabilities by engaging them in the performing arts and exhibiting their art work through our traveling Outsider Art Exhibit at local business venues and galleries.
 These experiences not only give these artists an opportunity to shine, they also elevate audience appreciation for the wide range of talents and abilities of so-called “disabled” people.

-We currently serve from ten to fifteen social service and non profit agencies on a weekly basis through most of the year.
+We serve from eight to twelve social service and non profit agencies on a weekly basis through most of the year.
 Our Community Expressive Arts Program experience serves to give our constituents a voice through the arts, while increasing self esteem, supporting social integration and building community.

 Community Expressive Arts Programs provide group classes in visual art, creative theatre and movement, creative dance, poetry, and music.
 Teaching Artists will lead classes for our Community Expressive Arts Programs at our Community Partners’ facilities.